brazilianscriptguy/PowerShell-codes-for-Windows-Server-Administrators/ADAdmin-Tools/README.md

 13. **Create-ScriptMenuGUI.ps1**: Automates the discovery and execution of PowerShell scripts with a dynamic GUI-based interface.
 It automatically scans all subdirectories of the current directory to find `.ps1` files, organizes them into categorized sections based on directory names, and displays them in a user-friendly interface.

+14. **Delete-FilesByExtension-Bulk.ps1** and **Delete-FilesByExtension-Bulk.txt**: Facilitates the bulk deletion of files by specifying their extensions, streamlining file management and optimizing storage usage.

-14. **Deploy-KasperskyAV-viaGPO.ps1**: Automates the installation and configuration of Kaspersky Antivirus and Network Agent on workstations through Group Policy Objects (GPO) for enhanced security management in diverse enterprise environments.
+15. **Deploy-KasperskyAV-viaGPO.ps1**: Automates the installation and configuration of Kaspersky Antivirus and Network Agent on workstations through Group Policy Objects (GPO) for enhanced security management in diverse enterprise environments.

-15. **Deploy-PowerShell-viaGPO.ps1**: Streamlines PowerShell installation on workstations and servers using Group Policy Objects (GPO) for enhanced system administration tasks.
+16. **Deploy-PowerShell-viaGPO.ps1**: Streamlines PowerShell installation on workstations and servers using Group Policy Objects (GPO) for enhanced system administration tasks.

-16. **Deploy-ZoomWorkplace-viaGPO.ps1**: Automates the deployment of Zoom Full Meetings on workstations through Group Policy Objects (GPO) in enterprise environments.
+17. **Deploy-ZoomWorkplace-viaGPO.ps1**: Automates the deployment of Zoom Full Meetings on workstations through Group Policy Objects (GPO) in enterprise environments.

-17. **Delete-FilesByExtension-Bulk.ps1** and **Delete-FilesByExtension-Bulk.txt**: Facilitates the bulk deletion of files by specifying their extensions, streamlining file management and optimizing storage usage.

-18. **Manages-Disabled-Expired-ADUserAccounts.ps1**: Automates the disabling of expired user accounts within an Active Directory environment, enhancing security and compliance by ensuring inactive accounts are promptly deactivated.

-19. **Enforce-Expiration-ADUserPasswords.ps1**: Forces password expiration for users within a specified OU, bolstering security by ensuring regular password updates.
+18. **Enforce-Expiration-ADUserPasswords.ps1**: Forces password expiration for users within a specified OU, bolstering security by ensuring regular password updates.

-20. **Enhance-BGInfoDisplay-viaGPO.ps1** and **Enhance-BGInfoDisplay-viaGPO.bgi**: Integrates BGInfo to enrich server desktop displays with critical system information, deployed easily across servers via GPO.
+19. **Enhance-BGInfoDisplay-viaGPO.ps1** and **Enhance-BGInfoDisplay-viaGPO.bgi**: Integrates BGInfo to enrich server desktop displays with critical system information, deployed easily across servers via GPO.

-21. **Find-Shorter-ADComputerNames.ps1**: Automates the identification and cataloging of Active Directory workstation names that are shorter than 15 characters, enhancing network management and compliance monitoring.
+20. **Find-Shorter-ADComputerNames.ps1**: Automates the identification and cataloging of Active Directory workstation names that are shorter than 15 characters, enhancing network management and compliance monitoring.

-22. **Initiate-MultipleRDPSessions.ps1**: Enables the initiation of RDP sessions to multiple servers simultaneously, significantly enhancing remote management capabilities.
+21. **Initiate-MultipleRDPSessions.ps1**: Enables the initiation of RDP sessions to multiple servers simultaneously, significantly enhancing remote management capabilities.

-23. **Install-FusionInventoryAgent-viaGPO.vbs**: Facilitates the deployment of FusionInventory Agent on workstations and servers, optimizing inventory management via Group Policy Objects (GPO).
+22. **Install-FusionInventoryAgent-viaGPO.vbs**: Facilitates the deployment of FusionInventory Agent on workstations and servers, optimizing inventory management via Group Policy Objects (GPO).

-24. **Inventory-ADDomainComputers.ps1**: Creates an exhaustive list of all computers within a given AD domain, aiding in inventory and management practices.
+23. **Inventory-ADDomainComputers.ps1**: Creates an exhaustive list of all computers within a given AD domain, aiding in inventory and management practices.

+24. **Inventory-ADGroups-their-Members.ps1**: Streamlines the retrieval and documentation of AD group and their member information, aiding in audit and compliance efforts.

 25. **Inventory-ADMemberServers.ps1**: Produces detailed reports on member servers within an AD domain, facilitating oversight and management of server resources.

+26. **Inventory-ADUserWithNonExpiringPasswords.ps1**: Generates a list of users with non-expiring passwords, helping enforce policy compliance and improve security posture.

+27. **Inventory-InactiveADComputerAccounts.ps1**: Targets and reports inactive computer accounts, aiding in the clean-up and optimization of AD resources.

-26. **Inventory-InstalledSoftwareList.ps1**: Compiles a detailed inventory of installed software, presenting the data in an easy-to-analyze format, ideal for auditing and tracking purposes.
+28. **Inventory-InstalledSoftwareList.ps1**: Compiles a detailed inventory of installed software, presenting the data in an easy-to-analyze format, ideal for auditing and tracking purposes.

-27. **Inventory-ADUserWithNonExpiringPasswords.ps1**: Generates a list of users with non-expiring passwords, helping enforce policy compliance and improve security posture.

-28. **Inventory-LastLogonADUser.ps1**: Offers insights into user logon activities, identifying potentially inactive accounts for better AD management.
+29. **Inventory-LastLogonADUser.ps1**: Offers insights into user logon activities, identifying potentially inactive accounts for better AD management.

-29. **Inventory-InactiveADComputerAccounts.ps1**: Targets and reports inactive computer accounts, aiding in the clean-up and optimization of AD resources.

-30. **Inventory-ADGroups-their-Members.ps1**: Streamlines the retrieval and documentation of AD group and their member information, aiding in audit and compliance efforts.

-31. **Manages-Disabled-Expired-ADUserAccounts.ps1**: Automates the disabling of expired user accounts within an Active Directory environment, enhancing security and compliance by ensuring inactive accounts are promptly deactivated.
+30. **Manages-Disabled-Expired-ADUserAccounts.ps1**: Automates the disabling of expired user accounts within an Active Directory environment, enhancing security and compliance by ensuring inactive accounts are promptly deactivated.

-32. **Manages-FSMO-Roles.ps1**: Facilitates the management of Flexible Single Master Operations (FSMO) roles within an Active Directory forest.
+31. **Manages-FSMO-Roles.ps1**: Facilitates the management of Flexible Single Master Operations (FSMO) roles within an Active Directory forest.
 This script allows administrators to retrieve the current FSMO role holders and transfer these roles to specified domain controllers.

-33. **Move-ADComputer-betweenOUs.ps1**: Facilitates the relocation of computer accounts between OUs within AD, simplifying organizational structure adjustments.
+32. **Move-ADComputer-betweenOUs.ps1**: Facilitates the relocation of computer accounts between OUs within AD, simplifying organizational structure adjustments.

-34. **Move-ADUser-betweenOUs.ps1**: Simplifies the process of moving user accounts between OUs within AD, aiding in organizational structure adjustments.
+33. **Move-ADUser-betweenOUs.ps1**: Simplifies the process of moving user accounts between OUs within AD, aiding in organizational structure adjustments.

+34. **NEXT COMING SOON**: Stay tuned for more innovative and efficient PowerShell scripts that will continue to enhance system administration efficiency and effectiveness.

 35. **Organize-CERTs-Repository.ps1**: Organizes all SSL/TLS certificates by issuer names.
 The script provides a user-friendly folder browser for selecting source and target directories, efficiently categorizing certificates into issuer-named directories.